 - Turnout gear undergarments: Some firefighters prefer the superior cooling and wicking properties of synthetic fabrics.
 On the other hand, natural fibers like wool and cotton are far less likely to melt and adhere to the skin.
 Most undergarments, like other turnout gear, are made from a blend of strong, heat-resistant, synthetic aramid fibers and strengthening fibers like nylon or spandex.

-Bunker Gear FAQs
+Bunker Gear FAQ

 Want to know more about bunker gear and the products and services Bunker Gear Specialists has to offer?
-Check these frequently asked questions below:
+Check these frequently asked questions below.

 1. Why Rent Bunker Gear With BGS?

-Many municipalities rent gear for training exercises, for new recruits waiting to receive their full set of equipment or for firefighters to use while their gear is being cleaned, tested or repaired.
+Many municipalities rent gear for training exercises, for new recruits waiting to receive their full set of equipment, or for firefighters to use while their gear is being cleaned, tested or repaired.

 2. What Does the Industrial Bunker Gear Rental From BGS Include?